 Suor Angelica, Carmen, King Arthur, L’incoronazione di Poppea, Magic Flute and

 Merry Widow.
 Currently she is a chorus member in Opera Hong Kong and she is

 going to take part in The Flying Dutchman.

 Yeung is active in education and is now teaching singing in Melos Music Centre .

 Nicole Fung, born in Hong Kong, started her piano learning journey with Miss Vivien Leong at the age of 6 and furthered her piano study with Miss Eva Lue and Mr Shum Kin Wai.
-She received her ATCL at the age of 13 before studying at the foundation program of the Sydney Conservatorium of music with Mrs Alexandra Vinokurov.
+She studied at the foundation program of the Sydney Conservatorium of music with Mrs Alexandra Vinokurov.

 She obtained her Bachelor of Music degree from the University of Melbourne, her teachers there include Mr Glenn Riddle and Mrs Olga Kharitonova.
 While studying at the Melbourne Conservatorium of music, Fung has joined many competitions and has won prizes in Hobart Eisteddfod 2012 and Boroondara Eisteddfod 2013.

 After returning from her study in Australia, Fung has obtained her LTCL certificate, at the same time taking part in various performance and competition.

 In 2018, Nico performed Mr Patrick Dillery in his flute recital in Hong Kong.
 In the same year Nico performed with Alecx Chung, chairman of the Hong Kong International Flute Association, in the Rossini Concert co-hosting by HKIFA and Istituto Italiano di cultura.
 In May 2018, Nico performed with Sara Fung in a charity concert for the Hong Kong Family Welfare Society.